-Students with permanent or temporary disabilities can be authorized through the Office of Disability Services, (312) 413-2183 Voice, (312) 413-0123 TTY.
+Students with permanent or temporary disabilities can be authorized through Disability Resource Ceneter, (312) 413-2183 Voice, (312) 413-0123 TTY.
 Employees can be authorized by their department; a supervisor or department head can supply authorization.
 Visitors can be authorized by the department or office that is sponsoring their visit.
 In most cases, the authorization is faxed to Motorpool Services.
 Once a passenger is authorized, he or she can call Motorpool Services directly at (312) 996-2842 with details about the ride that is needed.